CaptainTron/zomato-clone/README.md

 # zomato-clone
 This is basic structure of online Indian multinational restaurant aggregator and food delivery company.
-This is website is made with HTML and CSS only and not responsive also.
+This is website is made with HTML and CSS only and also NOT RESPONSIVE.